-Anyone who has sold or bought a business will tell you of the importance of business credit.
+Anyone who has sold or bought a business will tell you of the importance of biz credit.

-All potential buyers can easily obtain extensive information about your business, just by obtaining your business credit report… that anyone who wants it can get.
+All potential buyers can easily obtain extensive information about your business, just by getting your corporate credit report… that anyone who wants it can get.

 This means they’ll quickly know details about your business including:

 Now that you know how easy extensive credit and financial information is to get for a company, if you were a buyer wouldn’t you get it?

 Based on what’s on your business credit report, would you want to buy your company?

 Does your report reflect that your company is “established”?
 Does it show that you pay your bills, do you look like a successful company from your report?

 If you could choose from two companies to buy that were the same in every way except business credit, which one would you buy?